samuelms123/OTP-1/docs/user-stories.md

 ---

-**User Story : As a user, I want to only see my friends' posts.**
+**User Story : As a user, I want to only see my own and friends' posts.**

 Acceptance Criteria:

-*   User can only see posts made by friends.
+*   User can only see posts made by friends or themselves.

 ---